 Behind every well-run and organized office is an administrative assistant who performs a multitude of tasks and acts as a hub of information — whether it’s from a remote location or shared office space.
 What may have been considered routine in the past now is anything but routine for administrative professionals today.

 One day an administrative assistant may help set up health and safety protocols during the pandemic and the next day troubleshoot IT issues, field calls and organize virtual meetings.

-According to the 2019 OfficeTeam Salary Guide, candidates for these jobs not only need strong core skills (see below), but they must also have a positive, can-do attitude and excellent interpersonal skills to communicate with a variety of people, from customers and colleagues to vendors and top executives.
+If you’re interested in being hired for this role, you not only need strong core skills (see below) but you should also have a positive, can-do attitude and excellent interpersonal skills to communicate with a variety of people, from customers and colleagues to vendors and top executives.

 Administrative assistant salary ranges

-Curious about the salaries for administrative assistants?
-The Salary Guide has salary ranges for 60 administrative roles in more than 140 cities.
-We typically report salaries at the midpoint, which is the level at which candidates have average experience with the necessary skills to meet the job requirements, and the role may be in an industry where competition for talent is moderate.
+Midpoint is the level at which candidates have average experience with the necessary skills to meet the job requirements and in an industry where competition for talent is moderate.

-Starting salaries vary widely from city to city, so use our Salary Calculator to find out what administrative assistant salaries are offered in your city.
+Starting salaries vary widely from city to city, so use the latest Salary Guide to find out what administrative assistant salaries are offered in your location.

-- Administrative and office support for multiple supervisors/employees including: creating documents, spreadsheets and presentations, and filing and email.
+- Administrative and office support for multiple supervisors/employees, including the creation of documents, spreadsheets and presentations

-- Office systems’ administration including: data entry, records maintenance and look-up, and report development and retrieval
+- Office system administration, including data entry, records maintenance and look-up, and report development and retrieval

 Some essential qualifications that organizations look for in an administrative assistant are: